DO YOU HAVE TO FAST ON KETO?

 The ketogenic diet was first discovered for its ability to mimic fasting.
-In the early 1920’s, researchers found that a low carb diet led to ketone production similar to fasting.
-Since fasting had been used as a treatment for epilepsy since 500 B.C., doctors speculated that a very low carb diet, which they termed “ketogenic”, could be used in the treatment of epilepsy with added benefits of being able to sustain longer than fasting and greater nutrient intake for growing children.
+In the early 1920s, researchers found that a low-carb diet led to ketone production, similar to fasting.
+Since fasting had been used as a treatment for epilepsy since 500 B.C., doctors speculated that a very low-carb diet, which they termed "ketogenic", could be used in the treatment of epilepsy with added benefits of A) being able to sustain someone longer than fasting and, B) it offered greater nutrient intake for growing children.

 Similarities Between Keto and Fasting

 When you fast, your body has no choice but to use up the available glucose in your blood.
 Once that’s used up, it goes for glucose in its storage form (glycogen) from your muscles and liver.
 As insulin and blood sugar lower and glucose stores become depleted, your body begins to dip into your fat stores as a source of energy.
 This initiates the production of ketones, energy compounds produced by the breakdown of fat when carbohydrate sources are low.

 Similarly, on a ketogenic diet, your body makes shifts that encourage the production of ketones.
 However, instead of fasting and avoiding food altogether, you only need to cut back on your carbohydrate intake on a ketogenic diet.
 When carbohydrate intake is low, much like in fasting, your body will first burn through your blood glucose and stored glycogen and then shift to burning fat when carbohydrate stores are depleted.

 In this way, fasting and the ketogenic diet produce very similar outcomes.